You are here

 - To ensure proper monitoring of studies, the IRB may determine that some projects require review more often than annually.
 SOPs should include the criteria the IRB uses to make these determinations.
 For example, an IRB may set a shorter approval period for high-risk protocols or protocols with a high risk-to-potential benefit ratio.

-- A statement that the expiration date is the last date the protocol is approved, and the method of calculating the expiration date.
+- For projects that require a continuing review, a statement that the expiration date is the last date the protocol is approved, and the method of calculating the expiration date.
 Effective dates of IRB approval and expiration dates are noted in the approval letters for initial review, continuing review, and amendments.
-The eResearch information management system uses the expiration date to calculate the end of the approval and the exact time at which the approval period ends is noted on the approval letter by the following statement: “Approval for this study expires on 11:59pm on xx/xx/xxxx."
+The eResearch information management system uses the expiration date to calculate the end of the approval and the exact time at which the approval period ends is noted on the approval letter by the following statement: “Approval for this study expires on 11:59 p.m. on xx/xx/xxxx."

 SOPs must describe how the IRB determines which projects need enhanced monitoring, such as verification from sources other than the investigators that no material changes have occurred since previous IRB review.
 SOPs should include specific criteria used to make these determinations, for example: